 Down, unlike what you will find with synthetics, has one big drawback is that it loses its insulative properties when wet which means a humid or very wet trail can be a downfall for this gear for hikers.

 The new materials that have made their way into the hiking world are what you will find being used in place of what was once popular fleece.

 Synthetics are what is found with high-end insulation clothing for hikers, they also have the ability to provide heat even while wet making them more suited to very humid and wet areas to provide continual warmth.

 What to Wear Thru-Hiking: The Staples (AKA Basics)

-Now let’s jump right into the main clothing, the staples, that everyone will need while on a thru-hike of nearly any length.
-Each of these clothing items is what you will see everyone wearing on the trail, what they wear is what works, what works though may not look or sometimes feel good.
+Now, let’s jump into the main clothing, the staples, that everyone will need while on a thru-hike of nearly any length.
+Each of these clothing items is what you will see everyone wearing on the trail, what they wear is what works, and what works may not look or sometimes feel good.

 Many will overlook hiking socks when planning out their gear but you want to look at your feet is vital to your success when your feet fall apart you no longer can make any forward progress so they need TLC and care.